seanhess/serials/doc/privacy-policy.md

 Anonymous, aggregated information that cannot be linked back to an individual user may be made available to third parties.

-#### webfiction will not disclose your information unless required by law
+#### Webfiction will not disclose your information unless required by law

 We may disclose – or preserve for future disclosure – your information if we believe, after due consideration, that doing so is reasonably necessary to comply with a law, regulation, or valid legal process.
 If we are going to release your information, we will do our best to provide you with notice in advance via email unless we are prohibited by court order from doing so (e.g., an order under 18 U.S.C. § 2705(b)).
 We reserve the right to delay notice to users in cases involving the exploitation of minors and when we believe a delay is necessary to prevent imminent and serious bodily harm to a person.